-OK, so we know the Surface Pro 4 has a problem where the screen flickers.
+Some Surface Pro have a problem where the screen flickers.
 This issue is well documented, and there’s nothing much Microsoft can do about it in terms of a software fix.
-This issue is entirely hardware; therefore, Microsoft says it’s willing to replace your defective Surface Pro 4.
+This issue is entirely hardware; therefore, Microsoft says it’s willing to replace your defective Surface Pro.

 The next step, then, is to contact Microsoft Support.
 You’ll speak with an agent, and once this person has determined your Surface Pro 4 computer is fit for replacement, it’s time to prepare your Surface for service.